"Water, air, and cleanness are the chief articles in my pharmacy."

 Would you like to draw a cute cartoon pharmacist?
 This easy, step-by-step cartoon caricature drawing tutorial is here to help.
 All you will need is a sheet of paper, pens, pencils, or markers, and something to color with.

-If you liked this tutorial, see also the following drawing guides: Doctor, Stethoscope, and Cartoon Scientist.
+If you liked this drawing tutorial, see also the following guides: Doctor drawing, Stethoscope drawing, and Cartoon Scientist drawing.

 Learn how to get access to thousands of printable pages!